meteor-velocity/velocity/README.md

 require a different database.
 Mirrors run a parallel version of your app with a different database as not to intrude on the main development workflow.

-* [node-soft-mirror](https://github.com/meteor-velocity/node-soft-mirror) - This mirror offers an
-extremely fast startup time.
-It creates a mirror using a node form from within the running meteor process.

 ### Other

 * [xolvio:webdriver](https://github.com/xolvio/meteor-webdriver) - Adds webdriver.io to any test